norman-a/leetcode/2125.Number of Laser Beams in a Bank/README.md

-# leetcode
+# January 3rd Question of the day
-My Collection of Leetcode Problems Solved
+# 2125.
+Number of Laser Beams in a Bank Solution